-Suriname's historical emissions show that the country has a low percentage of both deforestation (deforestation rate of 0.02-0.07% annually) and forest degradation, resulting in an effective forest cover of 93% of the land area (SBB, 2020a).
+Suriname's historical emissions show that the country has a low percentage of both deforestation (deforestation rate of 0.02 - 0.07% annually) and forest degradation, resulting in an effective forest cover of 93% of the land area (SBB, 2021).

 Nevertheless, pressure on Suriname's forests has steadily increased in recent years, primarily due to strong incentives for the growth of economic activities from the mining sector, especially artisanal small-scale gold mining (ASGM).
-Recently, the gold price at the international market has shown an increasing trend and the expectation is that this will lead to an increased gold production, mostly by the unplanned gold mining sector.
+Recently, the gold price at the international market has shown an increasing trend and the expectation is that this will lead to an increased gold production, mostly by the unplanned gold mining activities.
 The steady expansion of Suriname's mining sector has brought economic growth, but at a significant environmental and public health cost.
 Forest degradation related to timber production has also increased mainly due to the increase of foreign investments.

-Logging concession area currently under voluntary certification scheme is declined to 2% of the total valid concession.
+Logging concession areas currently under a voluntary certification scheme have declined to 2% of all the total valid concessions.
 An initiative in cooperation with SBB, CI and the private sector to test and implement C RIL (Carbon loss reductions through reduced impact logging) in the logging sector, can create the foundation for a successful implementation of the REDD+ climate change mitigation approach by promoting sustainable forest management practices.
 Production in Suriname's agricultural sector has remained low in the 21st century (2-5% of the annual deforestation in the period 2000-2019), but a rapid expansion is expected in the near future due to various projects (e.g., oil palm plantations) planned to boost Suriname's economy.

 Due to this expected increased growth in both the roundwood production and the mining sector, Suriname is presenting a FREL with an overall linear growth projection in calculating its future emissions.
 This corresponds with the results found through the scenario modeling process for future deforestation prediction executed in the framework of the Suriname National REDD+ Strategy, based on the National Development Plan of 2017-2021 and in-depth dialogue with partner institutions and stakeholders (Annex 6).
-Also the timber production is expected to show a temporary decline in 2020 and after that will continue to increase following the rising trend of the last years, until it reaches the maximum annual sustainable production of 1,500,000 m3 (SBB, 2017d) in 2025.